mlewis7127/awesome-aws-devex/README.md

 * [Vulnerability Scanning](./5-vulnerability-scanning/vulnerability-scanning.md)

 ## Videos

+* [Building Terraform Projects with Amazon Q Developer](https://www.youtube.com/watch?v=JSjOUX3zVg8) - Kevon Mayers shows you how to install and use the Amazon Q VSCode extension to maximize your Terraform development experience with AI-powered features like block code completion, inline code completion, code analysis/troubleshooting, and more.
+Whether you're a seasoned Terraform developer, or just getting started, Amazon Q Developer has got your back!

+* [Improve Developer Productivity Using AWS GenAI Capabilities - AWS Community Day Turkiye](https://www.youtube.com/watch?v=xfux7vAp1qU) - Matt Lewis demos many of the features and capabilities available in Amazon Q for Developer

 * [I tried coding with Amazon CodeWhisperer...
 This is what happened](https://www.youtube.com/watch?v=erO_6AX_DXk) - Milan Jovanović shows us how to use Amazon CodeWhisperer from Visual Studio.
 He also shares his thoughts on using this tool and what he thinks about AI-powered coding in general